The Ultimate Franklin Fall Bucket List

 Wine Down Main Street

-Head to Main Street to taste wines, shop, sample food from local restaurants, and enjoy live music.
+Buy your tickets online and head to Main Street to taste wines, shop, sample food from local restaurants, and enjoy live music.
 And if you truly want a big night out, opt for the VIP experience — You’ll be treated to a private food and wine-tasting event in the Franklin Theatre.
 Proceeds from all tickets benefit the Boys & Girls Clubs of Middle Tennessee.

 Scenic Drives